joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/11/us/politics/great-american-state-fair.html

 **Tornadoes Are Reported in Illinois as Storms Sweep the Midwest**\
-`For the second day in a row, Chicago is in the bull’s-eye of severe weather on Thursday.
-Damage from tornadoes was reported Thursday evening.`\
+`For the second day in a row, Chicago is in the bull’s-eye of severe weather on Thursday, but the storm forecast is widespread.`\
 https://www.nytimes.com/2026/06/11/weather/chicago-illinois-tornado-storms.html

 **Whipsawed Between Fear and Relief, Iranians Hope for War’s End**\